Ericsson/codechecker/docs/user_guide.md

 ### Various deployment possibilities

-The codechecker server can be started separately when desired.
+The CodeChecker server can be started separately when desired.
 In that case multiple clients can use the same database to store new results or view old ones.